 Connecticut treats the possession of small amounts of marijuana or cannabis-type substances lightly.
-Possession is subject to a $150 fine for a first offenses and between $200 and $500 for a subsequent offense as long as the amount is less than one-half of an ounce.
+Possession is subject to a $150 fine for a first offense and between $200 and $500 for a subsequent offense as long as the amount is less than one-half of an ounce.
 The possession of more than this amount can result in jail time.

 Variables Affecting Sentencing

 It is important to appreciate how many different factors will go into the determination of a person’s sentence.
-Not only can the quantity and type of controlled substance or narcotic make a dramatic difference, what someone is doing with the drugs and where also matters.
+Not only can the quantity and type of controlled substance or narcotic make a dramatic difference, what someone is doing with the drugs and where they were doing them also matters.
 A drug defense lawyer in Bridgeport can identify any factors in a person’s charge that may increase penalties and identify how best to defend against them.

 Distribution offenses carry steeper penalties than mere possession.
 Drug crimes committed near schools also carry heavier penalties.

-Contact a Drug Attorney Today
+Contact a Bridgeport Drug Attorney

 Discussing the exact details of your case with an experienced attorney can make all the difference, especially where the state is, for example, attempting to cast an individual’s actions as distribution when the facts support simple possession.